-The first day of summer arrives in a few short days!
-Warm weather, sunshine, beach days, barbecues and every outdoor activity you can imagine is officially in full swing during this short season.
-With all of the time we spend outdoors and mounds of conflicting information on sunscreen, Vitamin D and sunlight, how do we know how much sun exposure is safe and beneficial for us before it causes harm?
+Are you getting enough Vitamin D?
+Do you spend enough time outdoors in the summer or winter?
+With all of the conflicting information on sunscreen, Vitamin D and sunlight, how do we know how much sun exposure is safe and beneficial for us before it causes harm?
 I may have some insight from the research I've done on this topic.

 Why is Vitamin D important?

-Vitamin D deficiency is linked to bone fractures, decreased immune function, rickets, osteoporosis, Multiple Sclerosis, cancers, etc. the list goes on!
+Vitamin D deficiency is linked to bone fractures, decreased immune function, rickets, osteoporosis, infertility, autoimmune diseases, asthma, allergies, cold and flu, etc. the list goes on!
 There are also countless benefits of optimal Vitamin D levels since Vitamin D is used in numerous metabolic processes.

 What is Vitamin D?